Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: MapEX: Accounting for EXisting Maps

-This standard framework has \textbf{no way to account for existing maps}, which necessitates introducing new modules at two key levels.
-At the query level, we encode map elements into \textbf{non learnable EX queries} (see Sec.~\ref{sec:query}).
-At the matching level, we \textbf{pre-attribute queries} to the ground truth map elements they represent (see Sec.~\ref{sec:matching}).
+Classic frameworks do not take existing maps as input, which necessitates introducing new modules at two key levels: at the query level we create non-learnable \textbf{EX queries} that complement classic learnable queries (details in \cref{sec:query}), and at the matching level we \textbf{pre-attribute} predictions to ground truths (details in \cref{sec:matching}).

-The complete MapEX framework - shown on Fig.~\ref{fig:overview} - converts existing map elements into non-learnable map queries and adds learnable queries to reach a set number of queries $N\times L$.
-This completed set of queries is then passed to a transformer decoder and translated into predictions by linear layers as usual.
-At training time, our attribution module pre-matches a number of predictions with ground truths, and the rest is matched normally using Hungarian Matching.
-At test time, the decoded non background queries yield a HDMap representation.
+The complete MapEX framework - shown on \cref{fig:overview} - creates non-learnable EX queries that \textbf{encode} the existing map information.
+We then complete this set of EX queries with classic learnable queries to reach a set number of queries $N\times L$.
+This completed set of queries is then passed to a transformer decoder and translated into predictions by linear layers (as usual).
+At \textbf{training} time, our \textbf{attribution module} pre-attributes predictions to known ground truth correspondences before matching, and the rest is matched normally using Hungarian Matching.
+The \textbf{same loss} $\mathcal{L}$ (as in the classic \textit{base framework}) optimizes the \textbf{same overall model} (we add no learnable parameters).
+At \textbf{test} time, the decoded non-background queries yield a HDMap representation.

-\subsection{Translating maps into EX queries}
+\subsection{Translating Maps into EX Queries}

 There is no mechanism in current online HDMap estimation frameworks to account for existing map information.
 We therefore need to design a new scheme that can translate existing maps into a form understandable by standard query-based online HDMap estimation frameworks.
-We propose with MapEX a simple method of encoding existing map elements into \textbf{EX queries} for the decoder as shown on Fig.~\ref{fig:query}.
+We propose with MapEX a simple method of encoding existing map elements into EX queries for the decoder as shown on \cref{fig:overview}.

 For a given map element, we extract $L$ evenly spaced points, with $L$ being the number of points we seek to predict for any map element.
-For each point, we craft an EX query that encodes in the first 2 dimensions its map coordinates (x,y) and in the next three dimensions a one-hot encoding of the map element class (divider, crossing or boundary).
+For each point, we craft an EX query that encodes, in the first 2 dimensions, its \textbf{map coordinates (x,y)}, and in the next 3 dimensions a one-hot encoding of the \textbf{map element class} (divider, crossing or boundary).
 The rest of the EX query is padded with 0s to reach the standard query size used by the decoder architecture.